×

 Zinnwaldite Vs Titanite Fracture

 Fracture is an important parameter when you compare Zinnwaldite and Titanite Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Zinnwaldite Vs Titanite fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
 Fracture observed in Zinnwaldite is Uneven.
-Titanite fracture is Brittle, Conchoidal and Sub-Conchoidal.
+Titanite fracture is Sub-Conchoidal and Conchoidal.

 Zinnwaldite Vs Titanite Luster

 A primary knowledge about Zinnwaldite vs Titanite luster is useful in apparent identifications of these gemstones.
 Luster is the measure of light that gets reflected when incident on a finished cut gemstone.
 There are two major types of lusters: Silky and Adamantine.
 Since luster varies between two crystals of even the same gemstone, luster is limited to basic identification criteria.
 Zinnwaldite exhibits Pearly and Vitreous luster.
-Titanite, on other hand, exhibits Resinous and Subadamantine luster.
+Titanite, on other hand, exhibits Subadamantine and Resinous luster.